Find help now!

 victims to remove their pets to safety.
 For safety reasons, the application must be submitted by a shelter

-Since 2007, RedRover has awarded thousands of dollars in grants to help care for and shelter animals displaced by family violence.
+Since 2007, RedRover has awarded over a million dollars in grants to help care for and shelter animals displaced by family violence.
 Here is one story:

 Lynn and her family had been living in fear for months.
 Lynn’s two-year-old daughter and their family pet, a one-year-old dog named Coco, constantly witnessed screaming and disturbing behavior from Lynn’s abuser.
 He regularly “tore up the apartment” and had once kicked Coco.
 Lynn gained the courage to leave their abuser and fled to a nearby domestic violence shelter.
 The shelter was unable to house pets on site, but Lynn’s case manager knew about RedRover’s emergency grant program.
 A Safe Escape grant paid for 30 nights of emergency boarding for Coco and enabled the entire family to start a new life.
 Learn more about available grants.